kyma-project/api-gateway/docs/user/custom-resources/apirule/04-70-changes-in-apirule-v2.md

   allowHeaders: ["Authorization", "Content-Type", "*"]
 ```

-Version `v2` do not apply these default values.
+Version `v2` does not apply these default values.
 If the **corsPolicy** field is empty, the CORS configuration is not applied.
 For more information, see [architecture decision record #752](https://github.com/kyma-project/api-gateway/issues/752).

 **Required action**: Configure CORS policy in the **corsPolicy** field.
 > [!NOTE]